On extending the operation of Diablo Canyon Power Plant

 Even with these many accomplishments, as I look ahead, there’s much still to be done:

-- We must keep the Board’s focus on rational, fact- and science-based decision making, especially as it relates to water policy, spending priorities and what’s supposed to be the politically impartial administration of our local elections.
+- We must keep the board’s focus on rational, fact- and science-based decision making, especially as it relates to water policy, spending priorities and what’s supposed to be the politically impartial administration of our local elections.

 - The Board of Supervisors must continue to:

 - Nurture a local economy where more jobs are created, our environment is protected and public services are maintained.
 We have a good start with our county’s Economic Strategy, developed by our private sector with our collaboration.

 - Move forward to implement smart growth strategies that support next-generation housing.
 At the same time, we can protect precious natural resources that support our treasured coastal areas, agricultural lands, scenic open spaces and our quality of life.

 - Move quickly to increase renewable energy sources and improve energy efficiency through green building and public transit.

 - Ensure that San Luis Obispo County can and will lead the region, the state, and the country in the area of green energy and technology job creation.
 Unfortunately, the majority of our Board of Supervisors rejected a proposal for a county-run community choice energy program, which I believe was a good idea.
 I’ll work to bring that back to the board and do my best to persuade the board majority to do the right thing and approve this innovative project.

 - Adapt county government to new and difficult budget realities.
 We must carefully and efficiently apply scarce funds to critical infrastructure projects, as well as continue to provide crucial county services.
 I will continue to work with county supervisors from around the state to advocate the reform of state government and to bring resources and authority home to the local level.